 In June 2013, the Luxembourg government adopted a draft law on the creation of a private wealth foundation, registered and pending before the Luxembourg parliament.
 The authorities have since decided to freeze this draft law and no developments are expected until further notice.

 Luxembourg has no 'controlled foreign corporation' legislation applicable to individuals.
 With appropriate structuring, the tax impact can be anticipated on investment income, by structuring the assets of the client in a private asset management company, by structuring substantial shareholdings in financial holding companies or by holding a portfolio of bankable assets through capitalising investment funds.

 The Luxembourg government has committed to continue with its strategy to make Luxembourg a major international centre in the field of wealth management.

-A main international topic in 2018 remains the fight against tax fraud and the pressure on those financial centres that are viewed as being only partially compliant or are considered to be offshore financial centres.
+A main international topic in 2019 remains the fight against tax fraud and the pressure on those financial centres that are viewed as being only partially compliant or are considered to be offshore financial centres.
 This is clearly not the case for Luxembourg.
-The recent Panama Papers clearly highlights the importance for financial centres to be globally compliant.
 The implementation of the automatic exchange of information applicable since 1 January 2016 assured Luxembourg of its place in the future landscape of the wealth management industry, as this industry, worldwide, moves towards greater transparency and private clients move to overall tax compliancy.
-For the compliant private client it will enhance the attractiveness of Luxembourg as an internationally recognised, secure and truly compliant financial centre.
+For the compliant private clients, it will enhance the attractiveness of Luxembourg as an internationally recognised, secure and truly compliant financial centre.

-1 Simone Retter is a partner at Retter Attorneys.
+1 Simone Retter is a partner at Retter S.à.r.l.